ultranaut/gleanings/README.md

 # Gleanings

-An assortment of stuff I've picked up here and there
+An assortment of stuff I've picked up here and there, mostly of an educational nature.